Build Your Best Physique: Bodyweight Workout

 One-and-a-half rep single leg calf raise

-Slow cadence calf raise (4 second up and down)
+Slow cadence calf raise (4 seconds up and down)

 One-minute jump rope